Seluma Regency

-Seluma Regency is a regency of Bengkulu Province, Indonesia, on the island of Sumatra.
+Seluma Regency is a regency of Bengkulu Province, Indonesia, on the west coast of the island of Sumatra.
+It was created on 25 February 2003 from what were formerly the northwestern districts of the South Bengkulu Regency.
 The regency seat is at the town of Pasar Tais.
-It covers an area of 2,479.36 km2, and had a population of 173,507 at the 2010 Census and 207,877 at the 2020 Census.
+It covers an area of 2,479.36 km2, and had a population of 173,507 at the 2010 Census and 207,877 at the 2020 Census; the official estimate as at mid 2024 was 217,507 (comprising 111,999 males and 105.508 females).

 Bordering areas

 The regency borders South Bengkulu Regency to the southeast, the Indian Ocean to the southwest, Bengkulu (city) and Central Bengkulu Regency to the northwest, and South Sumatra Province (Empat Lawang Regency and Lahat Regency) to the northeast.

 Administrative districts

-The Regency is divided into fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the location of the district administrative centres, and the number of administrative villages (totalling 182 rural desa and 20 urban kelurahan) in each district.
+The Regency is divided into fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totalling 182 rural desa and 20 urban kelurahan), and its post code.

+Notes: (a) including the kelurahan of Kembang Mumpo. (b) including the kelurahan of Pajar Bulan. (c) including the kelurahan of Masmambang. (d) all 7 are kelurahan - Dusun Baru, Lubuk Kebur, Lubuk Lintang, Napal, Pasar Tais, Talang Dantuk and Talang Saling. (e) including 3 kelurahan - Padang Rambun, Rimbo Kedui and Sido Mulyo. (f) including 3 kelurahan - Bunga Mas, Selebar and Sembayat. (g) including the kelurahan of Puguk. (h) including 2 kelurahan - Babatan and Sukaraja. (i) including the kelurahan of Dermayu.